 When markets get insecure, everyone talks about the yield curve.
-Inversion of the yield curve is often seen as a sign of an impending recession.
-But what exactly is a yield curve?
+Its inversion is often seen as a sign of an impending recession.
+But what exactly is it?

 To understand a yield curve, you have to understand bonds.
 A bond is a promise made by a company or the government to an investor that the invested money will be returned to the investor with interest.
 The rate of interest the investor earns in the yield.
 It is basically the cost of money.